The expat lifestyle in Barcelona is filled with exciting cultural events, attractions, fine food and great shopping as

 Shops are often open from 9am to 8pm, with a siesta between 2pm and 4pm.
 Large department stores are usually open from 10am to 10pm.
-Almost all of the shops in Barcelona are open on Saturday morning, but many are closed in the afternoon and on Sundays.
+Almost all of the shops in Barcelona are open on Saturday morning, but many are closed in the afternoon and on Sundays and holidays.

 Nightlife in Barcelona

 The nightlife in Barcelona is as varied as it is famous.
 With a workday that usually ends at around 8pm, most restaurants and bars are at their busiest late in the evening.
 The trendiest clubs in the city are also known to only really get going at 3am, as revellers party until dawn.

 Residents have a wide selection of choices when it comes to nightclubs and bars in Barcelona.
 Expats can lounge around with a designer mojito at upmarket clubs or have a few drinks at a hole-in-the-wall pub.
 Both Las Ramblas and the Gothic Quarter are packed with as many party goers at night as they are with shopaholics during the day.
 The more bohemian Raval area is an edgier nightlife spot, although expats should be aware of the area’s seedier parts.